DFE-Digital/bat-design-history/app/posts/support-for-publish/2022-06-22-adding-users-to-an-organisation.md

 Adding the user triggers sending an email to the new user with sign in details.

+If the support team adds the same user to a different organisation, we link the user to the new organisation.
+We don’t create a new user record.

 ### Removing a user

 We introduced the ability to remove a user from the organisation.